eBay/bascomtask/README.md

 ### Timeouts
 CompletableFutures provide a variant of get() that takes timeout arguments.
-The BascomTask execute and executeWait methods, which each take a list of CompletableFutures that should be executed, also take such optional arguments.
+The BascomTask _activate_ methods that take a list of CompletableFutures, also take such optional arguments.
 Any of these calls has the same effect of ensuring that the calling thread does not wait longer than the provided duration, and throw a java.util.concurrent.TimeoutException if so.

 Threads spawned during execution are not subject to the same timeouts in standard CompletableFutures and by default also BascomTask-managed CompletableFutures.
 What BascomTask will do at a minimum is to ensure that threads created in